ProbleMattic1/hugo-head/README.md

 ## 💡 Tips

-- Use Hygraph's content federation for multi-source content
+- Use your CMS's content federation features for multi-source content
 - Implement proper caching strategies for better performance
 - Set up staging environments for testing
-- Use Hygraph's asset management for optimized images
+- Use your CMS's asset management for optimized images
 - Implement proper error handling for API failures